open2b/scriggo-site/doc/developers/internals.md

 ![emitter](/images/emitter.png)

 Since the virtual machine knows nothing about programs, template and scripts, the emitter to make them converge into a list of instructions.
 For instance, the `show` statement in the templates (that renders a value) is emitted as a function call to a function that takes a writer and an expression as arguments.

+The emitter relies on the **builder**, that knows the internal implementation of the virtual machine and exposes some utility function to the emitter hiding as much as possible the internals details.
+Note that, without the use of the builder, the emission of instructions for the virtual machine would be very complex.

 ### The virtual machine